Financial Wellness

 • Control Over Your Money: A well-planned budget lets you dictate where your money should go rather than wondering where it went.

-• Clear Picture of Financial Status: With a budget, it's easier to track income, expenses, and savings—no more surprise bills or unexpected expenses.
+• Clear Picture of Financial Status: A budget makes it easier to track income, expenses, and savings—no more surprise bills or unexpected expenses.

 • Debt Management: Budgeting enables you to allocate funds for debt repayment, assisting you in becoming debt-free sooner.